vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

             next.next = runner.next; // 1 Point the next to runners next
             walker.next = runner;    // 2 Point the walker's next to runner
             runner.next = next;      // 3 Point the runner's next to next

-            // Advance the runner 1 step to point to the last element of the current pair runner =  runner.next;
+            // After the swap of the nodes, advance the runner 1 step to point to the end of the current pair runner =  runner.next;

-            // Now advance the runner and walker 2 steps for processing the next pair
-            walker = runner;               // To advance the walker to take the runner's position
+            // For processing the next pair, advance the runner and walker 2 steps walker = runner;               // To advance the walker to take the runner's position
             int j = 0;
             while(runner!=null && j < 2){  // Advance the runner 2 steps ahead